AXDOOMER/mochadoom/README.md

 [ ] - Add the nostalgic 'SQUEAK!' sound when the players connect and the multiplayer game starts.

-[ ] - Make sure the .jar file executes without aving to specify where the 'main' is.
+[ ] - Make sure the .jar file executes without the need to specify where the 'main' is.

 [ ] - Fix the wall-wiggle glitch.